National Volunteer Coordinator

 Born in Denmark, Mikael moved to the United States when he was ten years old.
 While always a lover of animals, it was watching a friendly turkey on TV that was to be killed for Thanksgiving in 1996 that brought animal protection ideals to the forefront for Mikael and motivated him to go vegetarian and then vegan a few years later.

 Inspired by one of EarthSave Chicago's Conferences for Conscious Living in 2002, Mikael became involved with the group, coordinating outreach events, conferences, and the Compassion On Wheels (COW) TV van.
 He was also one of the founding organizers of the hugely popular Chicago VeganMania.

 Having volunteered with MFA since January of 2006, Mikael became one of the organization's outreach coordinators in the spring of 2008.
 Since that time he has opened thousands of eyes to our powerful documentary Farm to Fridge through our Paid-Per-View program, passed out tens of thousands of leaflets, tabled hundreds of hours at festivals, and delivered many humane education presentations in Chicago public schools and elsewhere.
 Mikael has also planned several fundraisers, including Viva Las Vegan and the hugely popular Chicago Vegan Chef Showdown, as well as launched the "Why Love One but Eat the Other?" car magnet and window decal project, which has helped hundreds of drivers plant seeds of compassion wherever they go.

-Mikael currently resides in Chicago with his rescued dogs, Oliver and Buster, rescued cat, Maeby, and rescued mouse, Becket.
+Mikael currently resides in Chicago with two rescued dogs, Oliver and Pepper, and three rescued cats, Maeby, Camille, and Winston.